mckinlde/clBot/running automagically with chronjobs.md

    # Continue running the script until it finishes
    expect eof

-   # Close the log file (optional, but helps ensure logs are written)
+   # Close the log file
    log_file
    ```